Azuubu/ECommerce-Shop/README.md

 The searchbar in the top part of the app is working, just input any letter or the name of a product.
 Should the searchbar stop working, simply refresh the app.
 The app also has a delivery form at the end of the transaction process.

+There is also a user "authentication" included.
+Simply type in any email You would like (must include "@").

 It was my first "more" complex project.
 Although it is done only in vanilla Javascript and SCSS, the core fundamentals of the app should be on par with the requirements.
 I'm currently working towards transitioning it into Typescript and ReactJS, or just simply creating a brand-new project with the technology.